A full 20% of Meister's students score above 700!

 Why do Meister's students score so high?
 For a few simple reasons:

 2. One teacher.
-Milton teaches everything: Verbal, Math and AWA.
+Milton teaches everything: Verbal, Math, AWA and Integrated Reasoning.
 He knows therefore both the strong and the weak points of each of his students in every section of the GMAT, and can therefore give the best advice to each one of them.

 3. Small classes.
 Classes at Meister are very small, with only 8 students in each class, each student with his/her own computer.
 Milton can afford to dedicate a lot of time to each of his students.

 4. Categories.
-Each and every question in the database (more than 2,000 questions!) is classified into categories.
+GMAT questions are designed to measure specific abilities, and each question type follows a set pattern quite predictable to the trained eye.
+Better yet, questions following the same pattern can be solved by the same process.
+Each and every question in the database (more than 2,000 questions!) is classified into categories, and in the Meister course you learn to recognize these patterns or categories and use the same solution process for each category.
 After each diagnostic test, the computer compiles your results so that you can check your improvement in each category.

 5. Computer Workshops.
 In the computer workshops, you will learn to apply the techniques that you learn in the lectures.
 You will go over the categories that are more likely to lead to your score improvement, that is, the ones in which you're weak and that contain a lot of questions.
 Your study time is pinpointed at what is most important to you, not to your average classmate.
 At Meister, you don't waste your time in a big class listening to explanations you don't need.